Teachers and High School Students Program (TAHSS)

 The TAHSS program will be offered in-person once again during the summer of 2022!
 The program dates are June 30 – July 22, 2022.
 The call for online applications begins on December 13, 2021.
 There will be COVID-19 protocol for which to comply, for example all participants must provide documentation of full vaccination.
 Please visit the Tufts COVID-19 website for additional COVID-19 protocol for Tufts' General Visitors.

 The Teachers and High School Students (TAHSS) Program was founded in the fall of 1989 with the goals of exposing interested high school students of varied backgrounds to health care and related professions, and providing support in their academic and personal development.
 Today, TAHSS continues as a key Tufts University School of Medicine community outreach program for high school students in the Greater Boston area.
 The program is supported by the Dean's Office and aims to stimulate and support interest in careers in the biomedical sciences among high school students.

-Most recently, the School of Dental Medicine has partnered with us providing TAHSS students superb mentorship experiences in research and clinical practice, further strengthened with the development of a dedicated enhanced curriculum, and with the involvement of dental students as instructors.
-The revised curriculum offers students placed in the dental medicine track a clinical experience, including shadowing dental faculty and medical students.
+In the past, the School of Dental Medicine has partnered with us providing TAHSS students superb mentorship experiences in research and clinical practice, further strengthened with the development of a dedicated enhanced curriculum, and with the involvement of dental students as instructors.
+The revised curriculum offered students placed in the dental medicine track a clinical experience, including shadowing dental faculty and medical students.

 While all applications will be considered for TAHSS, the program aims to provide an opportunity especially to students from socioeconomic and educationally disadvantaged backgrounds, and students under-represented in medicine communities.